parvusui/parvus-ui/README.md

 ### Accessibility
 Everything you need for great accessibility support is included out of the box and, in fact, the examples page gets a 100 accessibility score on lighthouse.

+### Preact
+This library works with preact by using preact-compat which you can find [here](https://www.npmjs.com/package/preact-compat).

 ## Development

 Help would be really great as there's so much to do.
 To get started: